 Pasi Nikkanen: Every time that we talk with the IT doing such a bad job, but when you actually start to measure it and show it, you're actually doing pretty good job.

 Riikka Salonen: I have one example about, we have this workshop a couple of weeks ago it was some external cause in our HR department and they were doing this kind of employee study, how our employees, what kind of employee experience we have at Posti.
-They were people from different organizations, different departments.
+They were people from different organisations, different departments.
 There was a couple of finance agents, they said that this makes them happy, sees the feedback that they receive also has increased their happiness and the motivation.

-Pasi Nikkanen: That's really nice because many times we sometimes struggle if people are talking in the service, or they are not following us or they [inaudible 00:10:07] us.
+Pasi Nikkanen: That's really nice because many times we sometimes struggle if people are talking in the service, or they are not following us or they rating us.
 What we have always felt is that when you actually get positive feedback is really motivating and now actually hearing it from you that it's actually what those people have been saying.